 Chapter 4 Restoring Chinatown

-In the 1960s, a new wave of Chinese immigrants began to turn away from city's decaying core in favor of outlying areas such as those in the
+In the 1960s, a new wave of Chinese immigrants began to turn away from city's decaying core in favor of outlying areas such as those in the San Gabriel Valley.
+Recently, younger residents and established organizations are working together from within to change family traditions and make Chinatown a new model of urban planning and development.

 In 1983, Hong Kong was reclassified from a British colony to a dependent Chinese territory.
 Although in 1984, the two countries signed the Sino-British Joint Declaration, stipulating that Hong Kong – at least for fifty years – would retain its own governing economic and legal independence, this monumental political shift catalyzed another wave of Hong Kong immigration to America.